TTitcombe/tf_NALU/README.md

 This code currently provides a NAC module, a NALU module, and a MLP.

-To perform the static numerical tests, run **static_arithmetic_task.py**.

-The proof-of-necessity experiment in the paper, trying to learn the identity mapping with a neural network, can be carried out in **test_nn_extrapolation.py**.
+## Requirements
+* Python3 only (why are you using Py2??)
+* tensorflow
+* numpy

+## How to use
+This codebase implements graph-based tensorflow (in `src_old`) and eager tensorflow in `src`.
+The eager code has had more recent development, so I would suggest using this!

+To run an experiment, for example the static_arithmetic_task, run `python -m src.experiments.static_arithmetic` while in the `tf_NALU` directory.
+Run `python -m src.experiments.nn_extrapolation` to perform the proof-of-necessity experiment.
 The results of the quick test done with this code can be seen above.

 ## Results